Title IX at 50: Part III

 Editor’s note: Title IX at 50 is a three-part series exploring and reporting on how the federal law has impacted lives of Whatcom County women in sports over the past half-century.
 At times controversial, the legislation has gone a long way toward leveling the playing field for girls and women since its inception in 1972.
 Today’s final part of the series examines what Title IX will look like for future sportswomen in Whatcom County.
 (Read Part I here. // Read Part II here.)
+Due to broad public interest in this subject, this series has been made available outside the newspaper's paywall as a public service by Cascadia Daily News.

 At first, it looked like an empty horse barn.
 However, crunching down the gravel driveway toward the Bike Ranch revealed that, instead of stables, the barn’s roof covered a carefully sculpted swath of dirt, formed into gap jumps and berms.
 A fire pit sat dormant in the center of the pump track, surrounded by plastic lawn chairs that rattled as a teenage girl on a bike zipped by, turning a tight corner, gracefully in control of her mountain bike.